sjn/introducing-se/docs.md

 ### 4. Identify main reason

 * **What reasons** and methods did they use to arrive at their belief?
-* What methods were used to determine a reason was sound?
+* **What methods** were used to determine a reason was sound?
-* How do these reasons influence the belief?
+* How do these reasons influence their belief?

 \
 *«What makes this particular reason a good one for you?»*

+\
+*«If you somehow could learn of a better reason, what would it look like?»*

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")